Adrienne Vaughan: Personal life and death

 Since 2013, Vaughan lived in Glen Rock, New Jersey.

 While on vacation in Italy in August 2023, Vaughan and her family chartered a 29-foot speedboat at Amalfi, near Salerno.
 The pilot of the speedboat collided with a 130-foot sailing yacht, the Tortuga.
 A wedding party including 85 American and German tourists was aboard the yacht.

 In the collision, Vaughan was thrown from the smaller vessel into the water between the hulls of both ships and fatally struck by the speedboat's propeller.
 Her husband, Mike White, suffered a dislocated shoulder and lacerations.
 A witness to the collision, who was aboard the Tortuga, reported that the vessels had been sailing without incident when suddenly the smaller vessel turned 180 degrees and collided with the yacht.
 Air ambulances arrived at the port at 7 PM local time to transfer Vaughan to a helicopter for transport to the hospital, but she had already died.

-The pilot was transported to Ruggi d'Aragona in Salerno and an investigation into his possibly being incapacitated while piloting the vessel is underway.
-The pilot was tested for substance use, but details have yet to be released regarding whether he tested positive for alcohol, illicit substance, or both.
-Initial reports said that he tested positive, but Salerno Chief Prosecutor Giuseppe Borrelli indicated on August 5, 2023, in a news conference that the results of the test were actually inconclusive, though some Italian news reports evidently state traces of cocaine had been found in the pilot's system.
+The pilot was transported to Ruggi d'Aragona in Salerno and tested positive for cocaine and alcohol use.
+He plead guilty to manslaughter.

+Scholarship

+Shortly after Vaughan's death, a donation-based scholarship was established in her name by former William and Mary classmates.
+The scholarship was established to provide need-based financial support to qualifying New Hampshire students.